ashishrathi21/AI_Trip_Planner/README.md

 # 🤖 AI Trip Planner - Your Personal Travel Roadmap

 An AI-powered full-stack application that generates a personalized day-wise itinerary for your next trip based on budget, destination, and duration.
+Now updated with smart transport logistics and source-to-destination routing.

 ## 🚀 Live Demo
 **Frontend:** https://ai-trip-planner-silk-nu.vercel.app/